MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-same-hardware.md

 There are several requirements and things to consider before you begin migration:

 - You must have domain credentials with administrator permissions for Azure Stack HCI.
 - Backup all VMs on your source cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.
+To backup to Azure, see [Use Azure Backup](https://docs.microsoft.com/azure-stack/hci/manage/use-azure-backup).
 - Collect inventory and configuration of all cluster nodes and cluster naming, network configuration, Cluster Shared Volume (CSV) resiliency and capacity, and quorum witness.
 - Shutdown your cluster VMs, offline CSVs, offline storage pools, and the cluster service.
 - Disable the Cluster Name Object (CNO) (it is reused later) and: